nmalamug/GeneticTrussAlgorithm/README.md

 (Video is sped up, but reflects actual truss generation capabilities)

 ## 1. Welcome!
 Welcome to the Genetic Truss Optimizer.
 This is a MATLAB application/algorithm that automatically generates an optimized truss based on initial conditions that you specify, such as pin, roller, and load placement.
+Originally meant to satisfy my own curiosity about computational tools for engineering design, this type of algorithm may have applications in 3D printed supports if loading conditions are known and odd geometries are not a manufacturing constraint.

 ## 2. How To